openghg/openghg/README.md

 After finishing your feature branch please submit a pull request to merge into devel.

 # Setting up nbstripout after cloning
-Jupyer notebook output may be automatically stripped on commit through the use of the nbstripout tool.
+Jupyter notebook output may be automatically stripped on commit through the use of the nbstripout tool.

 To setup the nbstripout tool after cloning this repository please run